CSSLint/csslint/README.md

 ### CSS gradients require all browser prefixes

 Right now, there is no standard CSS gradient implementation, which means using CSS gradients in a cross-browser way requires using many different vendor-prefixed versions.
 CSSLint warns when a rule with a CSS gradient doesn't have gradients for all supporting browsers.

+### Avoid selectors that look like regular expressions

+CSS3 adds complex attribute selectors such as `~=` that are slow.
+When using attribute selectors, don't use the complex equality operators to avoid performance penalties.